dewitt4/Cloud-Custodain/README.rst

 Features
 ########

-- Comprehensive support for aws services and resources (~60), along with ~160 actions and ~180 filters to build policies with.
+- Comprehensive support for AWS services and resources (~60), along with ~160 actions and ~180 filters to build policies with.
 - Supports arbitrary filtering on resources with nested boolean conditions.
 - Dry run any policy to see what it would do.